Willson Cuaca, Co-Founder and Managing Partner at East Ventures

 As countries in the Southeast Asia region reopen their borders, how is the recovery so far? any particular portfolio companies you think would perform well?

 Yes, we believe we are in the middle of the recovery, as we experience a downtrend in terms of the active cases and borders have started to open.
-We are certain the current circumstances will bring good impacts on portfolios that were restricted or had limitations due to the pandemic, such as travel like Traveloka, e-commerce (DTC, social commerce) like Kasual, Base, Sociolla, fintech like KoinWorks, and healthtech like Homage.
+We are certain the current circumstances will bring good impacts on portfolios that were restricted or had limitations due to the pandemic, such as travel like Traveloka, e-commerce (DTC, social commerce) like Kasual, Base, Sociolla, and healthtech like Homage.

 Moving forward, what are the sectors East Ventures will focus on?
 Where are the opportunities and why?